 In 1983, there was no question of how to watch the Star Wars trilogy.
 Star Wars, Empire, Jedi.
 As 2005 rolls around, there are two schools of thought: release order, or story order (or just forget about the new trilogy entirely).
-But now, not only do we have a potential continuation of the Skywalker Saga, with Force Awakens and Last Jedi, but also other, non-Skywalker stories set in our favorite galactic history, Rogue One, and the upcoming Solo.
+But now, not only do we have a potential continuation of the Skywalker Saga, with Force Awakens and Last Jedi, but also other, non-Skywalker stories set in our favorite galactic history, Rogue One, as well as Solo.
 How do you watch these movies?
 Here’s my take.

-I’m sure you have heard of the Machete order: 4, 5, 1, 2, 3, 6.
+I’m sure you have heard of the Machete order: 4, 5, 2, 3, 6.
 If you haven’t, this will help explain the concept.
-If you have, this is my continuation on the idea.
+If you have, this is my continuation on the idea, while also including Episode I.

 A New Hope